The symptoms of ADHD can be challenging, but sometimes those same symptoms can also be perks.

 Energy.
 One way to describe hyperactivity is "high energy."
 That could be a plus if you have a career that takes a lot of stamina.
 The challenge is to harness your energy instead of letting it pull you in different directions.

 Details.
 People who have trouble paying attention to things they find boring may hyper-focus on stuff they find interesting.
 If that describes you, then you might have a knack for picking up on details that other people miss.

-Enjoying the present.
+Being present.
 Being impulsive "is basically living in the moment and not dwelling too far into the future, which many of us could benefit from as well," Levrini says.

-Work with an ADHD expert.A therapist or coach who focuses on ADHD can help you find more success in life.
+Work with an ADHD expert.A therapist or coach with expertise on the disorder can help you find the right approach for you.

 Stephanie Sarkis, PhD, a psychotherapist who specializes in ADHD, says a coach can direct you to tools that can show you your strengths and weaknesses.
 These include the Myers Briggs test and the DISC personality assessment.
 Once you know what you’re good at and what you could improve on, your coach can help you set goals for yourself.
 She can also teach you how to change thought patterns that are causing you problems.